libscott/architectures/readme.md

 A simple native Postgresql streaming replication using Docker Compose.
 Simply install [Docker Compose](https://docs.docker.com/compose/), and then `docker-compose up` will spawn a pair of Postgresql servers, running on top of Ubuntu, and in master / slave configuration.

-## Multi master column sharding using [Citus Data Community Edition]
+## Multi master column sharding using Citus Data

 In investigating a multi master table sharding strategy, [Citus Data Community Edition](https://www.citusdata.com/product) was identified as a good contender for a sharding / cluster manager due to: